From the Blog 2026-04-04 7 min read

 One of the best things about HEMA is the range of people it attracts.
 History enthusiasts, martial artists from other disciplines, people who have never done anything physical in their lives, people who just think swords are brilliant.
 The common thread is curiosity.
 Everyone in the room chose to be there because something about the idea of learning medieval swordsmanship spoke to them.

 Ages vary, backgrounds vary, fitness levels vary.
 None of that matters.
-Fiore's system works with your body, not against it.
-The techniques are built on leverage, timing, and structure rather than brute strength or flexibility.
+Fiore's system works with your body.
+The techniques are built on leverage, timing, and structure.
 You work at your own pace, you rest when you need to, and you improve at whatever rate suits you.

 After Your First Night